Recess in the Neighborhood

 Central kitchen, janitorial, MEP systems—shared infrastructure serving all zones.

-Year 1 Base Performance
+Year 1 Projections

 $14.0M